 There are other contents syndication sites you can try such as:

 #8.
 Use Paid Advertising Channels.

-With paid content marketing channels, you can send thousands of super targeted traffic down your web pages in no time.
-Increase your chances of getting found by your target audience and make more sales.
+With paid content marketing channels, you can send thousands of super targeted traffic down your web pages in minutes.
+Paid traffic increase your chances of getting found by your target audience and make more sales.

-One good news about paid content marketing advertising platforms such as Facebook ads and out brain is that the cost per click is relatively low compared to such things as Google Adwords.
+One good news about paid content marketing advertising platforms such as Facebook ads and Quora is that the cost per click is relatively low compared to such things as Google Adwords.

 I recommend to new bloggers just getting started to use this medium to market their content to a more potential relevant audience while waiting for Google and other search engines to send you traffic.

-With facebook ads, you can get 256 website clicks for under $5.
-Here is a screen shot of ads campaign I was running at the time of writing this post that has generated 256 website clicks, yet I haven’t spent up to $5.
+With Facebook ads, you can get 256 website clicks for under $5.
+Here is a screenshot of the ads campaign I was running at the time of writing this post that has generated 256 website clicks, yet I haven’t spent up to $5.

 You can do better than that.

 There are other low-cost effective advertising channels you can use to market your content to the right audience:

 - Twitter Ads.